SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

   keywords: ("DeFi", "Blockchain", "Synthetic Assets", "Delta Neutral"), )

+// note: use the `_` symbol between quantities and the corresponding unit to insert a thin non-breakable space.
+// e.g. `1_wstETH` will render as `1 wstETH` but no line break will be allowed between the number and the unit.

 = Introduction

 The decentralized finance (DeFi) ecosystem has long sought alternatives to fiat-backed tokens, aiming to provide users